Willy Aubameyang: Kilmarnock

 In January 2011, he was signed permanently by Scottish Premier League club Kilmarnock, after a successful trial.
 He scored his first and only goal for the club in a 1–1 league draw against Motherwell.
 In summer 2011, Aubameyang's short-term contract with Kilmarnock expired and he left the club.

 FC Kray

 Aubameyang trialled with Borussia Dortmund II while his brother Pierre-Emerick played for the club's first team but did not earn a contract.
 Instead he signed for Regionalliga West club FC Kray in November 2014.
 In January 2016, he did not return from family holidays in Italy to appear for training at FC Kray and left the club which was fighting relegation.

 International career

-Aubameyang has been called up by the Gabon national team since 2009.
+Born in France, Aubameyang chose to play with the Gabonese national jersey, with which he made his debut on 6 June 2009 against Togo in a qualifying match at the 2010 FIFA World Cup, replacing his half-brother Pierre-Emerick Aubameyang at 79th minute.

+He was part of the squad that participated in the 2010 Africa Cup of Nations, where he never played.

 Personal life

 His father Pierre is a former Gabonese international, while his two brothers Catilina and Pierre-Emerick are footballers too and have both played at A.C.
 Milan like him.